-- 1. Remove the cleanout plug. - 2.
+- 1. Remove the cleanout plug from the muffler. - 2.
 Start and load the generator set to near full power.
 Let the generator set run for about 5 minutes to expel the soot in the muffler. - 3.
 Stop the generator set, allow the muffler to cool, and reinstall the plug.

-FIGURE 10.
+FIGURE 13.
 SPARK ARRESTER CLEANOUT PLUG